Payment Intents

 Idempotency

 Send Idempotency-Key on every POST.
-The server stores the key for 24 hours; a retry with the same key returns the original response (and same status code) without creating a duplicate operation.
+A retry with the same key returns the original resource without creating a duplicate operation.
+The replay is signalled by the status code: the original create returns 201, while an idempotent replay returns 200.
+For POST /v1/payment_intents the status code is the only replay signal (the response body is byte-identical to the original).
+POST /v1/refunds and POST /v1/tokens additionally echo an idempotent: true field in the replay body.
 Choose keys that uniquely identify your server-side operation — <order_id>_<operation>_attempt_<n> is the convention used in this guide.
 Generate keys server-side; never derive them from buyer-supplied input (cookies, query strings, request bodies).

 await vonpay.paymentIntents.create(